 - “VanCity” is a local term of endearment for Vancouver.
 On the whole, Vancouver is pretty chill and straightforward, and everyone is super nice.
 (Canadians, Ay!)

-- Remember to pack a rain jacket just in case, and note that earthquakes do occur in Vancouver, but there haven’t been any big ones recently.
+- Remember to pack a rain jacket just in case.
+Also note that earthquakes do occur in Vancouver, but there haven’t been any big ones recently.

 - The local currency is the Canadian Dollar (of course).